 It quickly became apparent that the distance within the changeover zone defined in the rules soon disappears when a rider is approaching at speed, so we revised the strategy to ensure the finishing rider stops by the follow vehicle rather than 250m further down the road; of course, slowing down is obviously an option but not one we wanted to consider at this stage!

-At 12:00, we started the clock on our 48-hour test, riding from the village in which we were staying to Beaulieu and back – roughly a 30-minute ride encompassing a punchy hill, a couple of drags, a decent section with tailwind but then a nasty return into the wind, which increased in strength to 40 kph over the weekend.
+At 12:00, we started the clock on our 48-hour test, riding from the village in which we were staying to Beaulieu and back – roughly a 30-minute ride encompassing a punchy hill, a couple of drags, a decent section with a tailwind but then a nasty return into the wind, which increased in strength to 40 kph over the weekend.

 The plan was to ride to our race schedule and integrate physio, food, ‘hygiene’ and rest on a continual loop over the weekend.
-Through the night we decided to ride in pairs for safety reasons, side-by-side to ensure there was no drafting; the New Forest’s unlit roads tend to hold plenty of surprises in the form of wandering horses that can come up on you very quickly in the pitch black at 40 kph!
+Through the night we decided to ride in pairs for safety reasons, side-by-side to ensure there was no drafting; the New Forest’s unlit roads tend to hold plenty of surprises in the form of wandering horses that can come upon you very quickly in the pitch black at 40 kph!

-One of our riders, Adam (who is based in Finland), couldn’t make it so I developed the schedule with me riding on my own, giving Dan and Sam the chance to ride together through the night so they had each other to keep spirits high – their chat and banter is about as bad as each others’!
+One of our riders, Adam (who is based in Finland), couldn’t make it so I developed the schedule with me riding on my own, giving Dan and Sam the chance to ride together through the night so they had each other to keep spirits high – their chat and banter are about as bad as each others’!

 They also had the midnight graveyard slot which, whilst they claimed was the worst time to be riding for their circadian rhythms (seriously?!), meant they could eat at a normal time in the evening and avoid the Baltic frost.